DS4Ag/AgTC/README.md

     ```

-2. [Clone OR download](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) **agrXdatec** from the **Github** repository: [https://github.com/Purdue-LuisVargas/agrXdatec](https://github.com/Purdue-LuisVargas/agrXdatec).
+## Clone OR download agrXdatec from the Github repository

-    **Clone** option: On Jupyter Notebook, New > Terminal and run the following code.
+- [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) option: On Jupyter Notebook, New > Terminal and run the following code.

     ```sh
         git clone https://github.com/Purdue-LuisVargas/agrXdatec.git

     ```
-   **Download** option:
+-  **Download** option:
+    1. [Download](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) **agrXdatec** from the **Github** repository: [https://github.com/Purdue-LuisVargas/agrXdatec](https://github.com/Purdue-LuisVargas/agrXdatec).

-    Download and the unzip the entire folder, then copy (if running Jupyter locally) or upload the downloaded files (if using the Jupyter Hub environment) in your Jupyter Notebook directory.
+    2. Unzip the entire folder, then copy (if running Jupyter locally) or upload the downloaded files (if using the Jupyter Hub environment) in your Jupyter Notebook directory.

 ## Upload your base template file